pav5000/easy-sqlite/README.md

 })
 ```

-`DoInTx` starts a transaction with LevelSerializable and commits if the provided callback function returns nil.
+`DoInTx` initiates a transaction with LevelSerializable and commits if the provided callback function returns nil.
 If it returns any error, the transaction is rolled back.

-You don't need to pass tx object to query methods, they'll take the tx object from the context.
-Make sure to pass the context you got in the callback function to all query methods and use only query methods which easysqlite exports.
+It is unnecessary to pass the tx object to query methods; they will retrieve the tx object from the context.
+Ensure that the context obtained in the callback function is passed to all query methods and that only the query methods exported by easysqlite are utilized.

-I think using transactions this way is convenient because when you use [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) for example, it's a challenge to keep your domain layer clean of db stuff when you need transactions.
-When transaction is taken automagically from the context it frees yours domain layer from implementation specific imports.
-You can just hide `DoInTx` using an interface and call your repository methods.
+Utilizing transactions in this manner is advantageous because, for instance, when employing [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), it is challenging to maintain the domain layer free from database-specific implementations when transactions are required.
+When the transaction is automatically obtained from the context, it liberates the domain layer from implementation-specific imports.
+You can simply encapsulate DoInTx using an interface and invoke your repository methods.

-If you don't use clean architecture it's also convenient because you don't need to manage begins and rollbacks by hand and you won't ever forget to pass a tx object.
+Even if clean architecture is not employed, this approach remains beneficial as it eliminates the need to manually manage transaction beginnings and rollbacks, ensuring that you never forget to pass a tx object.